 Common Mistakes To Avoid

 - Be cautious of biases in product ideas.
-While you may believe a product idea could be the next big thing to hit the market, its critical to first get feedback from those in your target market.
+While you may believe a product idea could be the next big thing to hit the market, it’s critical to first get feedback from those in your target market.
 You may be surprised by what you find when you start talking to potential customers.

 - Always get unbiased feedback on a product before trying to go to market.
-While many people will tell their product ideas only to their friends and family, its uncommon to receive quality feedback on your product idea from those close to you.
+While many people will tell their product ideas only to their friends and family, it’s uncommon to receive quality feedback on your product idea from those close to you.

 - Make sure you can deliver your product for a price people are willing to pay.
-Observe market pricing trends, and perceived value of features and solutions.
+Observe market pricing trends and perceived value of features and solutions.
 While occasionally something big comes around that completely changes the pricing of a market such as Starbucks charging $4.00 for a cup of coffee in a market used to only pay $1.00.
 These big market shifts in pricing are the exception and not the rule.
 What’s far more common is being directly compared to your competitors on price and if you aren’t in the same ballpark, customers will simply move on before looking closer at your advantages.

 - Competing on price is very difficult.
 While you may believe that if you can just reduce the price of a product or solution by 10 or 20% in order to win over customers on lower cost alone.
 Established brands have a huge lead in manufacturing experience of their product giving them significant advantages in manufacturing efficiency.
 Brand recognition is also crucial when dealing with retail and gaining customers.
 Offering a new innovative solution that fixes a painful problem does far more to building your brand compared to simply reducing the price of an already successful product that another brand is known for supplying.

 - Don’t focus on winning just 1% of a market.
 While it can be tempting to look at a multi-billion dollar market and saying “if I can just get 1% of that market then we could make it”.
-In practice this is far harder than it sounds.
+In practice, this is far harder than it sounds.
 Either your product is going to be a great solution to a problem for a market or it won’t be.
 When a market identifies a great solution to a painful problem something magical happens, word of mouth can begin to spread increasing your sales.
 For all of these reasons, gaining the first 1% or even 0.1% of a market can be the most challenging.
 Earning 1% of a market still requires having a viable solution and communicating your advantages over your competition.
-Its far better to be growth driven.
+It’s far better to be growth driven.
 Focus on gaining compound growth by providing great solutions, earning a strong brand reputation, executing on your idea and promises, and being consistent with your work.

-Check back later for our next post in the product development series covering prototyping and beta-testing.
+Read our next post in the product development series covering prototyping and beta-testing.